javierasping/sentinel/content/posts/seguridad/https_autofirmado/https_autofirmado.en.md

 ```

 ## Task 2: Configure HTTPS

 ### Step 1: Key creation and certificate application.

 The first thing you have to do is create a certificate signature application (CSR or Certificate Signing Request) and get it to your partner.
 In this case, let's do it with openssl, but it could be done with other multiple software options.

-To create a certificate signature application, we must first have a private key that will be associated with it, so we will generate a 4096 bit RSA private key, which will be stored in / etc / ssl / private /, running the command for it:
+To create a certificate signature application, we must first have a private key that will be associated with it, so we will generate a 4096 bit RSA private key, which will be stored in /etc/ssl/private/, running the command for it:

 ```bash
 debian@javiercrucesCA:~$ sudo openssl genrsa 4096 > javiercd.key